norimatsuyama/odin_recipes/README.md

-# This is my first html program.
-The page contains recipes for baked goods.
+# This is my first project to make a website containing links on Odin Project.
-# This project demonstrates my knowledge for making a simple website and using git.
+# THe project also demonstrates my knowledge for using git and github.
+# The website will include recipes for baked goods.